Sinbiose-Reefs/ReefSYN_data/README.md

 time, and taxonomic coverage of data.

 <img src="README_files/figure-gfm/unnamed-chunk-1-1.png" width="80%" height="80%" style="display: block; margin: auto;" /><img src="README_files/figure-gfm/unnamed-chunk-1-2.png" width="80%" height="80%" style="display: block; margin: auto;" />
-Fig. 1: Institutions and research topics explored by the ReefSYN team members.
+Fig. 1: Institutions (A) and research topics (B) explored by the ReefSYN team members.

 # 2 Methodology

 ## 2.1 Geographical and temporal coverage

-From 2001 up to 2020, we gathered data on fish and benthic organisms (e.g., algae, corals) in more than 400 sites distributed throughout the Brazilian coast and oceanic islands (Fig. 2, Tables 1 and 2).
+From 2001 up to 2020, we gathered data on fish and benthic organisms (e.g., algae, corals) in more 344 localities distributed throughout the Brazilian coast and oceanic islands (Fig. 2, Tables 1 and 2).
 All these data came from geographically replicated, large-scale and long-term ecological monitoring research programs conducted over the last decades